molefrog/lilmd/README.md

 ## `mdq` - Markdown as a Database for Agents
 `mdq` is a CLI for working with large MD files designed for agents.

-*Wait, but why?* Well, agent knowledge and memory grows,
+*Wait, but why?* Agent knowledge, docs, memory keeps growing.
+MDQ allows you to dump it all in one file and effeciently read/write/navigate its contents.

 Features:
 - fast navigation, complex read selectors, link extraction
+- complex section selectors
 - designed to save as much context as possible
 - can write, append, remove entire sections
 - can run in Node/Bun